turnono/82ndrop/README.md

 ## Overview

 82ndDrop is an AI-powered service that helps creators rapidly generate 8-second TikTok-style videos using guided prompts.
 Users describe what they want to make, and our multi-agent system returns 3 crafted prompts — one for the center video (main content), one for the top (context or teaser), and one for the bottom (text reenactment or subtitle style).
-These prompts can be used directly in tools like Gemini, Sora, or CapCut.
+These prompts can be used directly in tools like Gemini, Sora, or any video editor.
 This MVP phase focuses on delivering the prompts only — full video generation and stitching will come in a later version.

 ## Tech Stack

-- **Frontend:** Angular
+- **Frontend:** Angular 19 (with Angular Material)
 - **Backend:** Firebase (Firestore, Functions, Auth)
 - **AI Models:** Gemini, Veo, Sora
 - **Agent Framework:** Google ADK (Agent Development Kit)